Immigration Rights FAQ

 Q: How does the District communicate and provide access to all policies and procedures to students and families, including appropriate language services?
 My native language is not English.
 How can SDHT support me and my family?

 A: You can contact your school to request interpretation services for parent meetings.
 All-District policies are available online through the website.
-Information on the District website can be translated into multiple languages using the website translation services.

 Q: How does the district provide that it is a welcoming place to seek help, assistance, information, and safety?